Gudongyangg/DelaySSAdocs.jl-1/docs/src/index.md

 ```
 for the first time after installation.

-## Recommendations for better performance
+## Recommendations
-For constructing a `DelayJumpProblem`, here are few recommendations for better performance:
+For constructing a `DelayJumpProblem`, here are few recommendations for good performance:

 - Use Catalyst.jl to build your Markovian model (model without delays).
 For certain algorithms that need dependency graph, it will be auto-generated.
 Otherwise you must explicitly construct and pass in these mappings using `JumpSet` (see [Jump Problems](https://diffeq.sciml.ai/stable/types/jump_types/#Jump-Problems) for details).